San Lorenzo fuori le mura: History

-Before the present-day Basilica was constructed, the former estate upon which it sits was once home to a small oratory built by Emperor Constantine I. The Emperor built it over the site on which tradition held that St. Lawrence was buried in 258.
-The church was restored or rebuilt by Pope Damasus I, who had served there as a deacon.
+Before the present-day basilica was constructed, the former estate upon which it sits was once home to a small oratory built by Constantine I. The Emperor built the basilica over the site on which tradition held that Saint Lawrence was buried in 258.

+The church was restored or rebuilt by Pope Damasus I, (r.
+366-384) who had served there as a deacon.

-In the 580s, Pope Pelagius II commissioned the construction of a church over the site in honour of the Saint.
+In the 580s, Pope Pelagius II commissioned the construction of a church over the site in honour of Lawrence.
 In the 13th century, Pope Honorius III commissioned the construction of another church in front of the older one.
 Part of the nave and triumphal arch of Honorius's church were incorporated, although not perfectly aligned.

-It was adorned with frescos depicting the lives of Saint Lawrence and the first martyred deacon, St. Stephen, who is interred with St. Lawrence in the crypt, or confessio, under the high altar.
+It was adorned with frescos depicting the lives of Lawrence and the first martyred deacon, Stephen, who is interred with Lawrence in the crypt, or confessio, under the high altar.
 Excavations have revealed several other crypts of various persons, buried below the contemporary street level.
-Pope St. Hilarius is also buried here.
+Pope Hilarius is also buried here.